-Kingsport, Tennessee, with a population of 44,905, is located in Sullivan County, TN and 8.4 miles from Kingsport, TN.
+Kingsport, Tennessee, population 44,905, is located in Sullivan County, TN.

 The closest airport is Tri-Cities Airport (TRI).

 Kingsport was established in the early 1730s.
 Paleo Indians were in Kingsport first.
 They were stone instrument users.
 The Woodland Indians arrived next.
 Burial mounds, advanced weapons.
 Mounds exist in Kingsport.
 Hollowed out log canoes. pottery, dogs for hunting.
 Round domed dwellings of bent saplings.
 Villages dotted Holston River shores, planted corn and hunted.
 Burial Mound builders.
 In the early days, Kingsport also bore the name of Island Flats, and the Indian battle fought on the site of the present city has gone down in history by that name.

 Bays Mountain Park - Facilities include the 3500 acre outdoor classroom, a 44 acre lake, and a nature center/museum.
 The center houses a planetarium with a 40 foot diameter dome.
 The park is nestled in the northeastern end of the Bays Mountain formation only a few miles from downtown Kingsport.
 Framed on all sides by mountain ridges, much of the park lies in a natural basin and is a protected haven for wildlife.